If you are trying to lose weight, the first thing you should find out is how many calories you need to burn every day.

 - The recommended weight to lose per week is between 1 – 1.5 pounds.
 Anything above that can have other implications to your health and normal body functioning.

 - Do not forget that drinks also carry calories so make sure that you include drinks in your daily calorie calculations.
-You can read our article on the 5 best healthy weight loss drinks that work to find out which drinks are ‘weight loss friendly’.

 - Make sure that you give correct measurements for your weight and height when calculating your BMR.